-SHB 1516 Relating to providing an exemption for certain lodging services from the convention and trade center tax (Chapter 151, Laws of 2015)
+SHB 1516 Relating to providing an exemption for certain lodging services from the convention and trade center tax

 This bill exempts hostels from the lodging taxes imposed by the public facilities district that operates the Washington State Convention Center.

 The bill defines "hostel" to essentially mean a lodging facility where a majority of the lodging rooms are used as nonprivate communal sleeping quarters and contain four or more beds.
 Hostels must include at least one common area and at least one common kitchen for guest use.